Festival ADAR

 1. Territorial impact

-Culture as a local bond, with real return
+Culture as a local bond, with real returns

-ADAR works from proximity, activating spaces, alliances, and audiences in rural councils.
+ADAR works from proximity, activating spaces, partnerships, and audiences in rural councils.

 Local economy and micro supply chains

-Accommodation, dining, production, and territorial services, with local activity and return.
+Accommodation, dining, production, and local services, generating activity and returns for the territory.

 Territorial reputation